Piombo4/Connect4-AI/README.md

 ## Performance and Optimizations
 On my Ryzen 5 3600XT at depth 16 the longest elaboration time was around 70 seconds while average elaboration time is 8 seconds.
 </br>
-To increase the speed of the algorithm and allow it do go further I used Alpha-beta pruning and killer moves.
+To increase the speed of the algorithm and allow it to go deeper I used Alpha-beta pruning and killer moves.
 Other optimizations could be achieved using a bitboard, a transpostion table and/or iterative deepening.
 ## Gameplay Image
 ![Gameplay](/img/gameplay.png)